b8ne/react-native-pusher-push-notifications/README.md

 #### iOS

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
+1. In Xcode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-pusher-push-notifications` and add `RNPusherPushNotifications.xcodeproj`
-3. In XCode, in the project navigator, select your project.
+3. In Xcode, in the project navigator, select your project.
 Add `libRNPusherPushNotifications.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android